 "Corymbia calophylla - Eucalyptus marginata woodlands on sandy clay soils of the southern Swan Coastal Plain" is recorded on the east and north-east section of the bushland.
-The community is listed as Vulnerable under State legislation, but is not listed by the Commonwealth.
+The community is listed as Vulnerable under the TEC list Western Australian Minister ESA policy list in policy, but is not listed by the Commonwealth.